pallets/jinja/docs/templates.rst

 for values explicitly marked as safe.
 Variables and expressions can be marked as safe either in:

-a. the context dictionary by the application with `MarkupSafe.Markup`, or
+a.
+The context dictionary by the application with
+    :class:`markupsafe.Markup`
-b. the template, with the `|safe` filter
+b.
+The template, with the ``|safe`` filter.

-The main problem with this approach is that Python itself doesn't have the concept of tainted values; so whether a value is safe or unsafe can get lost.
+If a string that you marked safe is passed through other Python code that doesn't understand that mark, it may get lost.
+Be aware of when your data is marked safe and how it is processed before arriving at the template.

-If a value is not marked safe, auto-escaping will take place; which means that you could end up with double-escaped contents.
-Double-escaping is easy to avoid, however: just rely on the tools Jinja2 provides and *don't use builtin Python constructs such as str.format or the string modulo operator (%)*.
+If a value has been escaped but is not marked safe, auto-escaping will still take place and result in double-escaped characters.
+If you know you have data that is already safe but not marked, be sure to wrap it in ``Markup`` or use the ``|safe`` filter.

 Jinja2 functions (macros, `super`, `self.BLOCKNAME`) always return template data that is marked as safe.